projectcalico/calico/master/security/kubernetes-default-deny.md

 **Default allow** means all traffic is allowed by default, unless otherwise specified. **Default deny** means all traffic is denied by default, unless explicitly allowed. **Kubernetes pods are default allow**, unless network policy is defined to specify otherwise.

-For compatibility with Kubernetes, **Calico network policy** enforcement follows the standard convention for Kubernetes pods:
+For compatibility with Kubernetes, **{{site.prodname}} network policy** enforcement follows the standard convention for Kubernetes pods:
 - If no network policies apply to a pod, then all traffic to/from that pod is allowed.
 - If one or more network policies apply to a pod with type ingress, then only the ingress traffic specifically allowed by those policies is allowed.
 - If one or more network policies apply to a pod with type egress, then only the egress traffic specifically allowed by those policies is allowed.